+As you’d imagine, Star Wars Lego sets feature heavily on the most valuable lists, and it’s not just the bigger sets either.
 The Han Solo On Tauntaun set, which is tiny compared to something like the Falcon, fetched over $3000 at auction.
 So in this case it was the rarity and condition that made it such an attractive item to collectors.

 If you’re buying Lego specifically to hang onto to sell in the future, while there are no guarantees of a huge increase in price, there are a few things you can do to make sure if it does increase, you’ll get top dollar for it.

 How To Get The Most Money Selling Lego

 - Keep the packaging – Many of the Lego sets we see sold for eye watering sums are not in their packaging, presumably because they were bought to be played with and not with the intention of future sales.
 They do however, often have the packaging and instruction papers.

 - Keep the Lego in mint condition – Who doesn’t want to actually build and play with their new Lego set?
 Try and keep the bricks in as near a perfect condition as you can.
 Lego’s pretty hardy, but keep scratches and scuffs to a minimum